 5. What does increased capacity for innovative research mean to Dell Medical School and Central Texas?

-Dell Medical School is important because we are part of the UT Austin campus, with its rich research expertise and capabilities.
+Dell Medical School is important because we are built on the foundation of the UT Austin campus, with its rich research expertise and capabilities.
 Donor funds allow us to explore new opportunities for patient care and build the University’s reputation as a powerhouse in this area, as it is in many other fields of study.
 That’s important for the people of Austin and Central Texas because it will bring experts who both research specific diseases and see the patients to expand and improve highly specialized care.
-And the new University of Texas at Austin Medical Center will help us continue to build a community of inquiry and investigation and establish Austin as a hub where innovative therapies are discovered and developed.
+And the UT Austin Medical Center will help us continue to build a community of inquiry and investigation and establish Austin as a hub where innovative therapies are discovered and developed.
 My job is to lay the foundation for all this to happen.